gitpod-samples/template-nix/README.md

 # A Nix template on Gitpod

-This is a [nix](https://nixos.org/manual/nix/stable/) template configured for ephemeral nix based development environments on [Gitpod](https://www.gitpod.io/).
+This is a [nix](https://nixos.org/manual/nix/stable/) template configured for ephemeral nix-based cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps